US arrivals reached 14.44 million in 2018, up 1% over 2017 and the highest level recorded since 2004.

 Global Tourism Watch

-Consumer-based intelligence and key strategic considerations for the tourism market in the United States from our annual Global Tourism Watch study in 2016.
+Consumer-based intelligence and key strategic considerations for the tourism market in United States from our annual Global Tourism Watch study in 2021.

 A brief, at-a-glance summary of key facts on travellers from the United States.